ORMAPtools/ormaptools.github.io/index.md

 [this Github repository](https://github.com/ORMAPTools)
 including both potential future projects and legacy work done 5+ years ago.

-This page will introduce you to the current "ORMAP tools" project that will help you transition to managing county parcel data using Parcel Fabric with ArcGIS Pro and ArcGIS Enteprise.
+This page will introduce you to the "ORMAP Tools" project that will help you transition to managing county parcel data using Parcel Fabric with ArcGIS Pro and ArcGIS Enteprise.

 ## Survey